Home Visit: Craft Sisters x Tina Frisk

 Josefine Hedemann:

 I think more in moods than fixed color schemes.
-I have a few basic elements that I always return to, e.g., wall colors, the oak in the kitchen, and the curtains.
+I have a few basic elements that I always return to, such as wall colors, the oak in the kitchen, and the curtains.
 Things that are part of the permanent interior.
 Then I add things in bright colors, like vases, art, pillows, and rugs.
 It can be shades of orange and red or green tones that go well with the rest of the home.
 If I choose something larger, like a big rug, it is important that it does not overpower the room or that there are a few recurring shades that tie it all together.

 Craft Sisters: